All Episodes

 So here again, what he wants is all these great presidents.

-We had uh Jimmy Carter, we had Ronaldus Magnus.
+We had Ronaldus Magnus.

-We had George H. W. Bush, you had Bill Clinton, we had George W. Bush, and none of them were able to succeed with any of this.
+And none of them were able to succeed with any of this.

-They didn't get health care, they didn't fix Iran, and they didn't normalize relationship with Cuba.
+And they didn't normalize the relationship with Cuba.

-I, Barack Hussein Obama did it.
+I, Barack Hussein Obama, did it.

-The news is going to be in the historical reference is never going to be first president ever to get an agreement with Cuba with Iran national health care.
+Even though there's no change and maybe situations are being made worse by Obama, the news is going to be, and the historical reference is never going to be first president ever to get an agreement with Cuba, with Iran National Healthcare.

 That's what he wants.